Parent page: Working with Components

 Accessing a Datasheet from the Placed Component

-Accessing datasheets for a placed managed component on a schematic sheet.
+Accessing datasheets for a placed component on a schematic sheet.